 There’s plenty of outdoor seating, some under cover.
 There’s also seating in the actual goods shed subject to there being no paid events taking place.
 You can also sit in the old Finnish 5ft gauge railway carriage.

-As a note of interest the old LMS railway line to Nailsworth from Stroud was intended to carry on to Tetbury.
+The old LMS railway line to Nailsworth from Stroud was intended to carry on to Tetbury.
 That would have been an interesting climb out of the valley!
+The image below is a poster calling a meeting about it.

-A recent acquisition is the original signal box that found its way back to the site after spending many years in a railway enthusiasts garden somewhere in Cornwall (I think).
+A recent acquisition is the original signal box that found its way back to the site after an enthusiast had purchased it and taken it to Sheffield when he heard it was going to be demolished.

 This is being put back together as of November 2021.